Quddus1916/Config_Wrapper/README.md

   #Limitation

- 1.File name must follow the Format-example app.json/app.env

- 2.For Json it only supports upto 2nd level nesting
+ 1.For Json it only supports upto 2nd level nesting